soundasleep/jevon.org/README.md

 If hosted on GitHub pages, you can't import anything from `node_modules`, so there's no point in having a `package.json` (unless you compile `bundle.{js,css}` first on travis-ci etc).

+## Tests

+There are a few specs to check that content has been correctly tagged, URLed, etc. They can be run with `bundle exec rspec`.